 Washington State Standards for Mentoring

-The Washington State Standards for Mentoring, is a tool to guide mentors in self-assessment and reflection.
-The standards were revised in 2020 and will be posted later in the Fall.
-These standards are designed to help both new and veteran mentors in various job settings to assess their current level of understanding and abilities, and to create actionable steps to improve.
-Ongoing reflection and practice will deepen and refine mentoring skills, leading to gains in mentees' skill and their students' learning.
+The Washington State Standards for Mentoring is a tool to guide mentors in self-assessment and reflection.
+These standards are centered in educational equity: the heart of mentoring.
+Ongoing reflection and practice will deepen and refine mentoring skills, leading to gains in mentees' skill and more equitable student outcomes.
+These standards are designed to help both new and veteran mentors in various job settings to assess their current level of understanding and abilities and to create actionable steps to improve.

 Instructional mentoring is a professional relationship established between novice teachers and experienced teachers focused on strengthening the new teacher's impact on student learning.
 A strong relationship with a highly-qualified mentor promotes maximum growth in new teachers.